A BRIEF HISTORY OF NEWCASTLE UPON TYNE

 In 1642 came civil war between king and parliament.
 Newcastle sided with the king but in 1644 a parliamentary army laid siege to the town.
 Newcastle surrendered in October 1644.

-In 1658 a new Guildhall was built and in 1681 the Hospital of the Holy Jesus (an almshouse).
+In 1658 a new guildhall was built and in 1681 the Hospital of the Holy Jesus (an almshouse).

 In the late 17th century coal exports continued to boom so did the shipbuilding industry in Newcastle.
 Rope making also flourished.
-Lime was made in kilns for fertiliser.
+Lime was made in kilns for fertilizer.
 Salt was made from seawater.
 The water was heated in pans to evaporate it and leave behind a residue of salt.
 From the late 17th century there was a glass making industry in Newcastle.
 By the early 18th century there was also an iron and steel industry.
 Another industry in Newcastle was clay pipe making.

 At the end of the 17th century the travel writer Celia Fiennes described Newcastle Upon Tyne as a noble town.
 She said it resembled London more than any other town in England.
 The streets were broad and the buildings were tall and made of brick or stone.